 The Global Cultural Districts Network (GCDN) is a federation of global centers of arts and culture.
-It is an initiative of the New Cities Foundation, Dallas Arts District, and AEA Consulting.
-The Network’s mission is to foster co-operation and knowledge-sharing among those responsible for conceiving, funding, building, and operating cultural districts; and to help to ensure that these projects are vital assets for their communities, contributing to the vitality of 21st century cities.
+It is an initiative of AEA Consulting and the New Cities Foundation.
+The Network’s mission is to foster cooperation and knowledge-sharing among those responsible for conceiving, funding, building, and operating cultural districts; and to help to ensure that these projects are vital assets for their communities, contributing to the vitality of 21st century cities.

 - Regular convening to share emerging best practices, hear expert panels, and discuss the place of cultural districts in urban policy, economic development, and related areas of public policy such as travel and tourism;

-- Original research on topics of common interest such as programming, audience development, cultural tourism, professional development, relevant rends in technology and creative industries strategies;
+- Original research on topics of common interest such as programming, audience development, cultural tourism, professional development, relevant trends in technology and creative industries strategies;

 - Regular summaries and circulation of secondary research and news of common interest;

 - Virtual forums for detailed sharing of information and discussion of opportunities and challenges;